-If the student does not receive all of the funds earned, they may be due a post-withdrawal disbursement.
-If the post-withdrawal disbursement includes loan funds, the school must obtain the student's permission before it can disburse them.
+If the post-withdrawal disbursement includes loan funds, the school must obtain the student (and parent in the case of PLUS funds) permission before it can disburse them and disburse the funds within 180 days of the date of determination.

 The student may choose to decline some or all of the loan funds so that they do not incur additional debt.
-The school may automatically use all or a portion of the post-withdrawal disbursement of grant funds for tuition and fees.
-However, we (the school) need permission from the student to use the post-withdrawal grant disbursement for all other school charges (if any).
+The school may automatically use all or a portion of the post-withdrawal disbursement of grant funds for tuition, fees and textbook charges billed by the school.
+However, Dorsey Schools needs permission from the student to use the post-withdrawal grant disbursement for all other school charges (if any).
 It may be in the best interest of the student to allow the school to use the funds to reduce the debt at the school.

 There are some Title IV funds that the student was scheduled to receive that cannot be disbursed once the student withdraws, because of other eligibility requirements.
-For example, if the student is a first-time, first-year undergraduate student and they have not completed the first 30 days of their program prior to withdrawal, the student will not receive any Direct Loan funds that they would have received had they remained enrolled past the 30th day.
+For example, if the student is a first time, first-year undergraduate student and they have not completed the first thirty (30) days of their program prior to withdrawal, the student will not receive any Direct Loan funds that they would have received had they remained enrolled past the 30th day.